-At an ethics conference in Virginia in 2016, Cara Biasucci and I met some of the people involved in the United States Holocaust Memorial Museum’s exhibit, State of Deception: The Power of Nazi Propaganda, which focuses on propaganda in Germany before and during WWII.
-Anyone who visits this exhibit, which is on display at the Bullock Texas State History Museum in the fall of this year, will likely agree that it is a profoundly disturbing example of the insidious nature of propaganda and its ability to persuade otherwise reasonable people to act in horrific and tragic ways.
+At an ethics conference in Virginia in 2016, Cara Biasucci and Robert Prentice met some of the people involved in the United States Holocaust Memorial Museum’s exhibit, State of Deception: The Power of Nazi Propaganda, which focuses on propaganda in Germany before and during WWII.
+Anyone who visits this exhibit, which is on display at the Bullock Texas State History Museum in the fall of 2016, will likely agree that it is a profoundly disturbing example of the insidious nature of propaganda and its ability to persuade otherwise reasonable people to act in horrific and tragic ways.

-So, the message of Media Ethics & Propaganda is three-fold.
+So, the message of Propaganda: Ethics & the Media is three-fold.
 First, propaganda is ubiquitous and dangerous.
 Second, the media is doing an inadequate job of policing propaganda in modern political campaigns and of informing the electorate regarding substantive policy issues.
 Third, it, therefore, becomes incumbent upon individuals to educate themselves so that they may vote in an informed way.
 Citizens must demand more of their candidates, of their media, and of themselves.

 The first step in that journey is to identify and fight against unethical thought processes and behaviors.
-Please view this video and share it and this website with others.
-In early 2017, we released Ethics Defined, a glossary of 51 short video clips that introduce and explain the fundamental ethical principles that enable civilized and peaceful coexistence.
+Please view this video and share it (and this website) with others.
+In early 2017, we released Ethics Defined, a glossary of 50+ short videos that introduce and explain the fundamental ethical principles that enable civilized and peaceful coexistence.
 Familiarize yourself with these ideas.

 Please join us in raising the level of thoughtful and productive discourse in our country and around the world. #EthicalLeadership begins with you!